 "VAC" means a veterans assistance commission.

-"Veterans and Servicemembers Court professional" means a member of the Veterans and
+"Veterans and servicemembers court professional" means a member of the veterans and servicemembers court team, including, but not limited to, a judge, prosecutor, defense

-attorney, probation officer, coordinator, treatment provider, or peer recovery coach.
+attorney, probation officer, coordinator, treatment provider.

-social programs and intensive judicial monitoring in accordance with the nationally
+social programs, and intensive judicial monitoring in accordance with the nationally

 recommended 10 key components of veterans treatment courts and the Problem-Solving Court Standards.
 Common features of a veterans and servicemembers court program include, but are not limited to, a designated judge and staff; specialized intake and screening procedures; coordinated treatment procedures administered by a trained, multidisciplinary professional team; close evaluation of participants, including continued assessments and modification of the court requirements and use of sanctions, incentives, and therapeutic adjustments to address behavior; frequent judicial interaction with participants; less formal court process and procedures; voluntary participation; and a low treatment staff-to-client ratio.